Skip to main content

 What Is It?

-Constants includes a built-in AI assistant powered by Claude that can discover your tools, understand what they do, and execute them in multi-step workflows.
+Constants includes a built-in AI assistant that can discover your tools, understand what they do, and run them in multi-step workflows.

 How to Use